astropy/astropy/docs/development/releasing.rst

   re-assign them to the next relevant milestone, and close the milestone for the release you just completed.

+#.
+Notify the Conda Distribution Maintainer and the Continuous Integration
+   maintainer about the new release.
+Typically, you should wait to make sure ``conda-forge`` and possible ``conda`` works before sending out the public announcement (so that users that want to try out the new version can do so on conda).

 Modifications for a beta/release candidate release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^